wyeworks/elixir_console/README.md

 To mitigate this problem, the function `String.to_atom/1`  is not available in the console limiting the creation of a large number of atoms programmatically.

-We are confident that the number of created atoms will growth relatively slow, giving us time to restore the server if this ever needed.
+We are confident that the number of created atoms will growth relatively slow, giving us time to restore the server if this is ever needed.

 # Other limitations